mertvn/vnsorter/README.md

   "autoskip": true or false

     skip instead of asking user when a perfect match cannot be found automatically
+  "full_title_only": true or false

+    only search the full title of the VN

 ### You probably want to leave these on their default settings

   "blacklist": true or false